bjatkin/flappy-boot/README.md

         * memmap: gba memory layout and register access.
         * sprite: oam and palette memory.
         * timer: some of the basic gba timer registers. (unused)
+        * save: registers and memory related to save data on the GBA.
+It specifically supports FRAM style hardware.
 * config.yaml: configuration for the image_gen tool.

 # Running Flappy Boot